Obstructions to the integrability of VB-algebroids: Integrability of

-In order to explain why the formula \ref{eq:int:formula} provides the obstructions to integrability, we first choose a leaf $L$ of $A$.
+and will be called the \textbf{period of} $\omega$ \textbf{along} $\sigma$.
+We can now relate the obstructions to the integrability of $D$ to the periods of the globally defined $\omega$.
+To that end, let $L$ be the leaf of $A$ such that the $A$-sphere $\sigma$ lies in $A_L\hookrightarrow A$.
 Since the restriction $D|_{A_L}$ is of regular type, we can consider a decomposition: